Naturalization With a Criminal Record

 Going through the naturalization process requires “good moral character” for the three-to five-year period prior to applying.
 Depending on the severity of past criminal records/convictions, you may be subjected to either a permanent or temporary bar.
 Aggravated felonies such as murder, rape, drug trafficking, etc, can result in a permanent bar.
 On the other hand, example crimes such as prostitution or drug possession can result in a temporary bar.
 When disclosing your criminal record, you not only have to include past convictions, but also prior arrests, crimes committed that you were not arrested for, and cases that were later dismissed.
 Although these records may be factors used in determining good moral character, it is good to maintain transparency.
 Regardless, lying about your criminal record will only make matters worse for you, as your privileges will be revoked if authorities find out about any false reporting on your behalf.
 You can rely on us to explain all your options throughout the process.Can a Criminal Conviction Lead to Deportation?

 If you are living in the United States and have not obtained full citizenship yet, a crime could cost you the ability to remain in the country.
 Due to our volatile political environment, many of California’s immigrant families live in fear that a simple mistake could cost them their right to stay in the United States.

 Do you have a criminal record, but still wish to become a United States citizen?
 Contact us online or call 800-769-3977 to schedule your initial consultation with a compassionate immigration and criminal law attorney.
+Our immigration attorneys in San Francisco and Fremont are experienced and well-accredited.
 We understand how past crimes will affect your ability to apply for citizenship and can show you all your options.